aldenschmidt/adventofcode2020/README.md

-#Advent of Code 2020 Solutions
+# Advent of Code 2020 Solutions

+These are my solutions to [Advent of Code](https://adventofcode.com/).
+They're all done in Python3, but I might redo them in Go just for practice.
+Enjoy!